Looking to save some money? Check out this previous model!2020 Louisville Slugger LXT X20 -11 Fastpitch Softball Bat: WTLFPLXD1120 1 Review $ 339.95

 LXT...everyone knows the spell that these 3 letters have cast over the fastpitch circuit for years.
 Celebrate another release of the bat by picking it up today!

 This bat stays true to its roots with the three piece design (1 - barrel, 2 - handle and 3 - connection point) and balanced feel.
 However, look out for the new Speed Composite barrel that should continue to turn heads.
 The VCX2 Connection Point is updated and will limit vibration + allow for a clean feel when contacting the softball.
 Lastly, the COPA end cap will maximize that sweet spot length and ensure that even off-center hits have some juice behind them.

 Louisville Slugger is offering a full twelve (12) month manufacturer's warranty period on this bat.
 If you notice anything wrong with the bat within 12 months of the purchase date, please reach out to the Bat Experts at JustBats.
-They can be reached on PHONE at 1-866-321-2287, EMAIL via support@justbats or by CHAT when you click into the box in the bottom right corner of this page.
 The Bat Experts will set you up with directions for initiating a warranty replacement with Louisville Slugger.

 Have a question about the 2021 Louisville Slugger LXT -11 Fastpitch Softball Bat: WBL2451010?
 Ask our team of experts and they will respond within 24 hours.

 About the Brand

 In 1842, J. Frederick Hillerich emigrated with his family from Baden-Baden, Germany to the United States.
 Eight years before, the 1834 Book of Sports had made its debut as the nation's first publication covering baseball.
 But when he arrived in Baltimore, J. Frederick Hillerich would never have dreamed of the future impact his family would have on America's favorite pastime.